NIHON KOHDEN Life Scope J (BSM-9101) Bedside Monitor

 Life Scope J bedside monitor was configured while Life Scope S bedside station was modular

-In other words, Life Scope J bedside monitor was specially designed in appearance to look like an updated version of the Life Scope S bedside station.
+In other words, Life Scope J bedside monitor was intentionally designed in appearance to look like an updated version of the Life Scope S bedside station.

 The components making up a Life Scope J (BSM-9101) bedside monitor system is shown in next picture.
-The connection from MU-910R Main Unit to AY-920PA Input Unit is using the same connector type utilized by BSS-9800 bedside station; the old modular racks can therefore theoretically be daisy-chained to the AY-920A Input Unit.
+The connection from MU-910R Main Unit to AY-920PA Input Unit is using the same connector type utilized by BSS-9800 bedside station, to give the impression the old modular racks can be daisy-chained to the AY-920A Input Unit.

-Life Scope J Bedside Monitor was not a bona fide modular monitor
+Life Scope J Bedside Monitor is not a modular monitor

-The purpose of the questionable module racks and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including foreign employees).
-It was a powerful way to get the audience to nod their heads when making claim that the Life Scope J is a modular monitor.
+The purpose of the old module rack and old modules were there for the powerful association of Life Scope J with modular monitors in the minds of the intended audience (including employees).
+It was a powerful way to get the audience to nod their heads when making claim that Life Scope J is a modular monitor.
+It was a magic show.

 There was no replacements for discontinued module rack and modules

-The Input Unit and expansion box of Life Scope J bedside monitor is only the equivalence of Life Scope S modular monitor's Saturn module and extension.
-The rest of the other modules are being solved by using external device interface, a truly configured monitor.
+The Input Unit and expansion box of Life Scope J bedside monitor is only the equivalence of Life Scope S modular monitor's Saturn module and expansion boxes.

-Life Scope J bedside monitor has to depend on external device interface for expansion
+Life Scope J bedside monitor has to depend on external device interface for real expansion